Salem Cricket Foundation Stadium

 The stadium has five pitches, 12 practice-turf wickets, players pavilion and press box.
 It is also built with a drainage system which refills ground water periodically.
 The seating capacity is 5000 which can be increased to up to 25,000 during big events.

 As of February 2020, construction of stands for audience and parking facilities were planned by the Salem Cricket Foundation and Tamil Nadu Cricket Association.
-The stadium is expected to host Ranji Trophy, Tamil Nadu Premier League and Indian Premier League matches as per the officials.
+The stadium is hosted Ranji Trophy, Tamil Nadu Premier League and All India Buchi Babu International Invitational Tournament and the stadium is expected to host Indian Premier League matches as per the officials soon.

 Tournaments

-Salem Cricket Foundation Stadium hosted Tamil Nadu Premier League 2022.
-7 league matches and 2 playoffs (qualifier 1 and eliminator) are held in this Stadium.
+Salem Cricket Foundation Stadium hosting Tamil Nadu Premier League from 2022.In the 2022 edition, 7 league matches and 2 playoffs (qualifier 1 and eliminator) are held in this Stadium.

-Stadium is also to host Duleep Trophy 2022 along with Chennai and Coimbatore.
-This stadium to host Semi-finals.
+Stadium is also to host Duleep Trophy 2022 along with Chennai and Coimbatore, this stadium to host Semi-finals and recently Salem Cricket Foundation Stadium is set to host Tamil Nadu Cricket Association's All India Buchi Babu Invitation Tournament for Group C teams which has Mumbai, Delhi and Jammu and Kashmir, also to host Semifinals.
+Stadium also hosted the Ranji Trophy matches in 2024 between TamilNadu and Punjab cricket teams.

 Location

 The stadium is located in Kattuveppilaipatti village, near Vazhapadi with Shevaroy hills in the backdrop.
 It is off the Chennai-Salem highway and nearly 25 km from Salem city.
 It is spread across 16 acres with a play area of 90 m which makes it the biggest in the state.